+Opiates withdrawal is very serious.
 Opiates are drugs that are produced from the poppy plant, which is where opium is derived from.
-Man-made, or synthetic, versions are called opioids, but are typically classified together with the naturally-derived opiates.
+Man-made, or synthetic, versions are called opioids but are typically classified together with the naturally-derived opiates.
 Opiates are more frequently referred to as narcotics.
 This type of drugs includes heroin, opium, and prescription painkillers such as morphine, fentanyl, oxycodone, and hydrocodone.
 These include name brands such as Oxycontin, Percocet, and Vicodin.

 When someone has become addicted to or dependent, opiate withdrawal occurs after stopping the drug.
 Those addicted to narcotics might stop the drug because it is not available, they don’t have the resources to buy it, or perhaps they are trying to quit use of the addictive substance.
 For whatever reason, when someone who is dependent or addicted stops taking narcotics, opiate withdrawal symptoms result.